WhichBrowser/Parser-PHP/README.md

   a string that can contain the operating mode of the browser, ie. 'proxy'.
 * `hidden`
   a boolean that is true if the browser does not have a name and is the default of the operating system.
+* `family`
+  an object that contains information about to which family this browser belongs
+* `using`
+  an object that contains information about to which kind of webview this browser uses

+**Functions:**

+`isFamily($name)`
+Does the family of this browser have this name, or does the browser itself have this name.

+`isUsing($name)`
+Is the browser using a webview using with the provided name.

+`getName()`
+Get the name of the browser

+`getVersion()`
+Get the version of the browser

+`toString()`
+Get a human readable representation of the detected browser

 ### The engine object

-The `WhichBrowser\Engine` object is used for the `engine` property of the main `WhichBrowser\Parser` object and contains a number of properties.
+An object of the `WhichBrowser\Model\Engine` class is used for the `engine` property of the main `WhichBrowser\Parser` object and contains a number of properties.
 If a property is not applicable in this situation it will be null or undefined.

 **Properties:**